 In addition, the weights associated with each output pixel are returned.
 The weight of an output pixel indicates the number of input pixels which have been accumulated in that output pixel.
 If the entire value of an input pixel is assigned to a single output pixel, then the weight of that output pixel is incremented by one.
-If some fraction of the value of an input pixel is assigned to an output pixel, then the weight of that output pixel, then the weight of that output pixel, then the weight of that output pixel is incremented by the fraction used.
+If some fraction of the value of an input pixel is assigned to an output pixel, then the weight of that output pixel is incremented by the fraction used.